Samsar4/CEH-v10-Study-Guide/modules/7-Evading-IDS-Firewalls-and-Honeypots.md

   - TCP alert in a source IP address 192.168.x.x with any port; HOME_NET destination on port 21.

 > **`alert tcp $HOME_NET 21 -> any any (msg:"FTP failed login"; content:"Login or password incorrent"; sid:1000003; rev:1;)`**
-  - TCP alert in HOME_NET por 21 as a source to any destination IP address and port
+  - TCP alert in HOME_NET port 21 (FTP) as a source, to any destination IP address and port.

 > **`alert tcp !HOME_NET any -> $HOME_NET 31337 (msg : "BACKDOOR ATTEMPT-BackOrifice")`**
-  - This alerts about traffic coming not from an external network to the internal one on port 31337
+  - This alerts about traffic coming not from an external network to the internal one on port 31337.

 **Example output**
   - 10/19-14:48:38.543734 0:48:542:2A:67 -> 0:10:B5:3C:34:C4 type:0x800 len:0x5EA